MicrosoftDocs/azure-docs-powershell/azps-9.0.0/Az.Network/Move-AzExpressRouteCircuit.md

 ## SYNOPSIS
 Moves an ExpressRoute circuit from the classic deployment model to the Resource Manager deployment model.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.network/move-azexpressroutecircuit) for up-to-date information.

 ## SYNTAX

 ```